 How does Bike Commuting help you with your lifestyle (economics, health, relationships)?

 I certainly feel more energetic and even-keeled when I bike to work; I notice I can get crabby and lethargic if I go too many days without riding.
 I just recently had a generic panel of blood tests done, and my cholesterol has dropped significantly since the last test I had, from pre-cycling days.
 Some of my old clothes are a bit baggy now, but it’s not anything the drawstrings and belts can’t handle.

 What kind(s) of bike do you have?

-I usually ride a slightly modified 2007 Jamis Coda Sport to and from work, with at least one pannier to carry a change of clothes just in case the City of San Francisco has decided to water the pavement on my route that day, or in case it gets colder or hotter (it can be extremely cold on the west side of SF, and extremely hot in Emeryville).
+I usually ride a slightly modified 2007 Jamis Coda Sport with a commuter saddle to and from work, with at least one pannier to carry a change of clothes just in case the City of San Francisco has decided to water the pavement on my route that day, or in case it gets colder or hotter (it can be extremely cold on the west side of SF, and extremely hot in Emeryville).

 I recently picked up a Surly Big Dummy (for camping, grocery shopping, and kid-shuttling), as well, which I haven’t made time to photograph yet.

 For fun, I’m hanging on to an Electra “The Betty” which my sister gave me as a gift for my birthday.
 It’s a fun bike for short rides, but I’m really only keeping it because my spouse likes it.

 Any funny or interesting commuting story that you may want to share?